TurboDuke77/powermeter-widget/README.md

 # Powermeter widget

-This is a simple widget for Scriptable that displays current data from your powermeter.
+This is a simple widget for Scriptable that displays current power consumption data from your powermeter.

 ![IMG_1333](https://github.com/TurboDuke77/powermeter-widget/assets/38126777/580d946a-ea2f-4c97-8fb3-f79339e860cf)